 If you are an impulse buyer who likes to sign up for store credit cards on the spot, this isn’t for you (and if that is you, this tool may help control those impulse purchases).

 Security Freezes, once placed, stay active until you turn them off.
 You can “unlock” your credit for a period of time (for example, 30 days while you shop for a new mortgage), or you can unlock your credit to a specific inquirer (for example, when you need to apply for a business loan from One Degree Capital!)

 If you prefer to have someone handle details for you, check out credit protection sites such as Lifelock where, for a monthly fee, they will do the heavy lifting for you.

 For those of us who prefer the DIY approach you can contact each bureau yourself and place your own freeze.
-Fees vary by state, but most charge a one-time fee of $10 per bureau to set up (some states are only $5).
+Fees vary for setup, but most are free now.
 There is no charge for unlocking your credit, and no limit to the amount of times you can unlock it.

 The whole process takes about 3-5 minutes per site.

 Here are the links to each:

 That’s it!
 Each of these sites will give you a PIN to keep - don’t lose it as it is the only way of unlocking your credit in the future.